corl2022/learning-safety-filter/readme.md

 ## ROS package

-This is the packge we used for experimental validation on the 1:10 RC car (see 'https://www.youtube.com/watch?v=U8eZPTDpHEo').
+This is the package we used for experimental validation on the 1:10 RC car (see 'https://www.youtube.com/watch?v=U8eZPTDpHEo').
 All required parameters to start node 'cbf_safety_filter' are set via config/cbf_params.yaml.
 The velocity command (linear speed in x and angular speed in z) is published as a Twist message, with constant velocity in x set via parameter 'desired_speed' and angular velocity being computed by the filter.
 The trained model incl. scaler are loaded via the launch file (adjust path to your scaler/model).
 Importantly, the scaler needs to be the standard scaler as it affects the computations of the safety filter and hence steering command.

 The node subscribes to
 ```